National Bone Marrow Donor Drive at Roswell Park

 Event Date: Tuesday, November 16 – 4:00-6:00 p.m.

-Location: Roswell Park Cancer Institute – Main Lobby
+Location: Roswell Park Comprehensive Cancer Center – Main Lobby

 Marrow and blood cell transplants are used to treat leukemia, lymphoma and other life-threatening blood diseases.
 Each year more than 30,000 children and adults will be diagnosed with diseases for which a bone marrow transplant can cure, and without it will die.
 Only 30% will find a matching donor within their family.